brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Remove the use of the deprecated \TYPO3\CMS\Extbase\Mvc\View\ViewInterface.
     - [Bugfix] Give valid feedback, in case the DI fails during query debugging.
     - [Bugfix] Unnecessary uri encoding in the smoky grey skin prevents the display of certain additional info values.
-    - [Bugfix] Prevent an overfow in the additional info of the smoky grey skin.
+    - [Bugfix] Prevent an overflow in the additional info of the smoky grey skin.
+    - [Bugfix] Register the scalar translation analyser.

 4.1.4
     - [Feature] Added support for readonly properties